 These are the next steps after attending a New Member Orientation:

 NOTE: Please use the same email address for your Neon account, signing waivers, joining Discourse and Skedda.
-We synchronize these various platforms using your email address, and using different email addresses could result in a delay to your membership.
+We synchronize these various platforms using your email address, and using different email addresses could result in a delay to your membership and access.

 This is a required 30 minute tour of the entire workshop and focuses on the nuts and bolts of using the space – where to park, where to take trash, location of first aid kits, fire extinguishers, etc. Prospective members are required to attend a New Member Orientation before attending a Facility & Safety Tour.

 A few notes: